Phigoes/EarthQuakeNews.Backend/README.md

 # Earthquake News

 ## Overview
-The Earthquake Monitoring Backend is a .NET-based solution designed to provide earthquake data via a Web API and process background jobs with a Worker Service.
+The EarthquakeNews is a .NET-based solution designed to provide earthquake data via a Web API and process background jobs with a Worker Service.
 It follows Clean Architecture combined with Domain-Driven Design (DDD) and adheres to SOLID principles to ensure maintainability and scalability.

 ## Features
 - **WebAPI**: Provides earthquake data through RESTful endpoints.